Fields of moduli of three-point G-covers with cyclic p-Sylow, II: Proof of the Main Theorem

 \subsubsection{Higher ramification groups}

-In this section, we calculate the higher ramification groups of the fields in Proposition \ref{Pfstrstdef}, considered as extensions of $K_0$.
-Recall that, for any finite Galois extension $L/K$ ($K$ a finite extension of $K_0$), we write $h_{L/K}$ for the conductor of $L/K$ (\S\ref{Sramification}).
+In this section, we calculate the bounds on the conductors of the fields in Proposition \ref{Pfstrstdef}, considered as extensions of $K_0$.
+Recall that, for any finite Galois extension $L/K$ ($K$ a finite extension of $K_0$), we write $h_{L/K}$ for the conductor of $L/K$.